 The further developed the embryos, the better your ability to select the most viable embryos and ability to transfer a fewer number of embryos.
 This will allow us to maintain or raise pregnancy rates while reducing the number of embryos transferred, thereby reducing the most significant complication of multiple pregnancies.

 A blastocyst is a highly differentiated, highly developed embryo that has grown to the point where it is ready to attach to the uterine wall (implantation).

 What is blastocyst transfer?

-A blastocyst transfer is a technique, incorporated with in vitro fertilization (IVF), designed to increase pregnancy rates and decrease the risk of multiple pregnancy, Blastocyst Culture, Blastocyst Culture Transfer and Freezing Embryos.
+A blastocyst transfer is a technique, incorporated with in vitro fertilization (IVF), designed to increase pregnancy rates and decrease the risk of multiple pregnancies, Blastocyst Culture, Blastocyst Culture Transfer, and Freezing Embryos.
 This technology, pioneered by investigators from Australia has been reported to increase the pregnancy rate in selected patients by almost double, while virtually eliminating the risk of high order multiple pregnancies, like triplets or quadruplets.

 - The day of egg retrieval is measured as Day 0 (IVF or ICSI is done Day 0)

 - The pronuclear phase on day 1 (embryologist checks as to how many eggs have successfully fertilized)

 - The two to four cell phase on Day 2

 - The eight-cell phase on day 3